fanart-tv/fanartwiki/docs/ImageTypes/Music/cdart.md

-# **Overview**
+!!! info "Overview"

     - cdArts are the original music discs with a transparent background
     - Can be used while browsing your media center library to show the original disc next to the cover
     - Can be used as a spinning disc in music visualization while playing music on a media center

 ---